Is a million dollars enough for your poop?

 PDF: $500k referral agreement.

 Since I have signed and dated the agreement, you do not need to mail or email it back.
+It will be discarded if you do.
 You’re welcome to sign and keep a copy for your own reference.
 Referrals are tracked by the “name or email of the person who referred you” question in the screening questionnaire on our Donors page.

 This blog post goes into detail on the criteria you may want to aim for when searching for someone who is likely to be a highly effective donor.
 Donors who have already applied are eligible for the $1 million payout; you do not need to apply again.